-Largely enjoyed and celebrated by everyone, very few people know what makes this holiday so important for the United States.
+Largely enjoyed and celebrated by everyone, very few people know what makes Presidents’ Day so important for the United States.

-If you talk to people about what they know about Presidents Day, most will likely comment on how much they enjoy having the extra Monday off and that it’s got “something to do with the Presidents” (not kidding, that is literally what someone said).
+If you talk to people about what they know about Presidents Day, most will likely comment on how much they enjoy having the extra Monday off and that it’s got “something to do with the Presidents”.

 In truth, Presidents’ Day (Officially titled “George Washington’s Birthday”) started as a way of honoring our first American president, George Washington, and his birthday.
 However, following the Uniform Monday Holiday Act of 1971, the day became a date to honor and respect all presidents, both past and present.